IvettB/585_Lab9/README.md

 ### Completeness
 - **Definition:** If the prover (client) is honest and provides correct input, the verifier (server) will always accept the proof.
-- **Does the program meet this requirement?** ✅ **Yes**
+- **Does the program meet this requirement?** YES
 - **Explanation:** The successful authentication proves that when the correct password is used, authentication is always granted.

 ---

 ### Soundness
 - **Definition:** A cheating prover (client) cannot convince the verifier (server) without actually knowing the password.
-- **Does the program meet this requirement?** ✅ **Yes**
+- **Does the program meet this requirement?** YES
-- **Explanation:** The unsuccessful authentication attempt proves that entering the wrong password leads to authentication failure, ensuring that an attacker cannot fake knowledge of the password.
+- **Explanation:** The unsuccessful authentication attempt proves that entering the wrong password leads to authentication failure, ensuring that an attacker cannot pretend to have knowledge of the password.

 ---

 ### Zero Knowledge
 - **Definition:** The verifier (server) does not learn any useful information about the password.
-- **Does the program meet this requirement?** ✅ **Yes**
+- **Does the program meet this requirement?** YES
-- **Explanation:** The server never sees the actual password; it only sees cryptographic proofs, ensuring that no sensitive data is leaked.
+- **Explanation:** The server never sees the actual password.
+It only sees cryptographic proofs, ensuring that no sensitive data is leaked.

 ---

-### Conclusion
-This program successfully implements a Zero Knowledge Proof (ZKP) authentication system while maintaining security, correctness, and confidentiality.